A Modern Markdown Workflow: A Friendly Guide for 2025

 1. Write in Markdown for Modern Blogging Workflows (2025)

 - Keep your content simple, readable, and portable.
+If your post is longer than War and Peace, break it up.

 - Use headings, lists, links, and images to structure your writing.
+If you forget headings, Google will sulk.

 - Focus on clarity and accessibility for all readers.
+If your content is a riddle, rewrite it.

 2. Add Frontmatter for SEO and Automation (2025)